aidos-lab/mantra/README.md

-* `betti_numbers` (required, `list` of `int`): A list of the [Betti numbers](https://en.wikipedia.org/wiki/Betti_number) of the triangulation, computed using $Z_2$ coefficients.
+* `betti_numbers` (required, `list` of `int`): A list of the [Betti numbers](https://en.wikipedia.org/wiki/Betti_number) of the triangulation, computed using $Z$ coefficients.
 This implies that [torsion](https://en.wikipedia.org/wiki/Homology_(mathematics)) coefficients are stored in another attribute.